Theatrical Performance of ‘Twilight Zone’ Episode Part of Ithaca College’s Rod Serling Conference

 For more information, contact Melissa Gattine, marketing communications manager in the Park School, at (607) 274-1023 or firstname.lastname@example.org.

-Originally published in Media Relations: Theatrical Performance of ‘Twilight Zone’ Episode Part of Ithaca College’s Rod Serling Conference.
+Originally published in IC News: Theatrical Performance of ‘Twilight Zone’ Episode Part of Ithaca College’s Rod Serling Conference.